Hans Gál: 21st-century revival

 The beginning of the 21st century has seen a revival of interest in Gál's music.
-The Gál discography now includes the four symphonies (Kenneth Woods and the Orchestra of the Swan), the complete piano music (Leon McCawley), the complete string trios (Ensemble Epomeo), concertos and concertinos for violin, cello and piano (soloists Annette-Barbara Vogel, Matthew Sharp and Sarah Beth Briggs with conductor Kenneth Woods and the English Symphony Orchestra and Royal Northern Sinfonia), the Cello Concerto (Antônio Meneses) and the complete string quartets (Edinburgh Quartet), as well as a number of chamber works.
+The Gál discography now includes the four symphonies (Kenneth Woods and the Orchestra of the Swan), the complete piano music (Leon McCawley), the complete string trios (Ensemble Epomeo), concertos and concertinos for violin, cello and piano (soloists Annette-Barbara Vogel, Matthew Sharp and Sarah Beth Briggs with conductor Kenneth Woods and the English Symphony Orchestra and Royal Northern Sinfonia), the Cello Concerto (Antônio Meneses) and the complete string quartets (Edinburgh Quartet), as well as many chamber and vocal works.
 Recent releases include the first of Gál's operas, Das Lied der Nacht.

 Gál was BBC Radio 3's Composer of the Week in May 2014.

 Since 2016, the Exilarte Center at the University of Music and Performing Arts Vienna has preserved the composer's musical estate as well as comprehensive private and professional correspondence with publishers, radio stations, colleagues, and friends.